pupilfirst/playbook/stages/1-idea-discovery.md

 ## The Right Idea

 Let's get this straight from day one: there's no formula or checklist for what makes an idea great.
 Nobody predicted the success of Twitter, and even fewer predicted the rise of casual games such as Angry Birds.
 Sure, after the fact there were signs pointing to such products being ripe, but it's hard to predict the future.
-However, all is not lost: there are three tests entrepreneurs use to figure out a "possibly good" idea.
+However, all is not lost: there are four tests entrepreneurs use to figure out a "possibly good" idea.

 1. Am I solving a real genuine problem that people have?